 - Mini Snickerdoodle Cookies for decor

 1) First, the cupcake batter.
-SO easy.
+Very easy.
 It’s mixed together in minutes!
 You don’t even need an electric mixer.
 Simply melt butter, whisk it with some sugar, 1 egg, vanilla extract, yogurt, and milk.
 Yep, I used protein-packed Greek yogurt in these cupcakes.
 Not a lot, only a little to make them extra moist.
-Add these wet ingredients to your dry: flour, leaveners, and salt.
-That’s it!
-It’s not rocket science, it’s cupcakes.
+You can use sour cream instead if it’s easier.

 2) The frosting.
-These snickerdoodle cupcakes are so darn amazing, that you don’t even need frosting.
-Yes, I just said that.
+These snickerdoodle cupcakes are so gosh darn amazing, that you don’t even need frosting.
 But let’s be serious.
-I had the opportunity to make cinnamon frosting, so clearly cinnamon frosting is what I did…
+I had the opportunity to make cinnamon frosting, so clearly cinnamon frosting is what I did…!

 You can’t really tell from the photos, but the frosting I used to top these cupcakes is two-toned.
-First, I made my go-to vanilla buttercream.
+First, I made vanilla frosting.
 Then I transferred half of the frosting to a separate bowl and beat 1 Tablespoon of cinnamon into it.
-Cinnamon + vanilla in one. (!!!)
-I could eat this frosting all day and be set for life.
+Cinnamon + vanilla in one.
+I could eat this swirly frosting all day and be set for life.

 So there ya go.
-A mini snickerdoodle cookie for your easy snickerdoodle cupcakes.
-You could also decorate the cupcakes with a cinnamon stick, white chocolate chips, mini chocolate chips, sliced almonds, a drizzle of caramel sauce, a banana slice, apple slice, etc. Anything that goes with cinnamon.
+A mini snickerdoodle cookie for your easy snickerdoodle cupcakes. 🙂 You could also decorate the cupcakes with a cinnamon stick, white chocolate chips, mini chocolate chips, sliced almonds, a drizzle of caramel sauce, a banana slice, apple slice, etc. Anything that goes with cinnamon.
+(Which is everything.)